Performance Management at Drexel

 Note: Any goals that are created and saved as a “DRAFT” will not be pulled into a performance review.

 Professional staff members and their supervisors should work together to create and enter goals within Career Pathway.
 Competencies, including definitions, can be viewed on Career Pathway, under the Drexel Competencies page.
+Shared Values, including examples can be viewed on Career Pathway, under the Drexel Shared Values page.

 (Please note: Supervisors are no longer required to release performance reviews.
 Specific deadlines for completion and submission of all performance reviews will be communicated at a later date.)